 "He's been studying.
 Unlike someone here, he actually cares about his future.
 With the help of his sister, Kuwabara is slowly raising his grade to be able to apply to university."
 Koenme held onto Yusuke's gaze sternly for a second, trying to make a point, before Yusuke broke it with a huff.

 "Oh, come on," the raven-haired delinquent scoffed, throwing up his arms in exasperation.
 "I'm a Demon Lord now, you know, heir of Raizen, one of the three rulers of the Makai, and all?
 I'm too cool for school."

-Memories bubbled beneath the surface of Koenma's mind as the Spirit Prince recalled the day they found out Yusuke was a half-demon.
+Memories bubbled beneath the surface of Koenma's mind as the Spirit Prince recalled the day they found out Yusuke's demon heritage.
 He could remember his father's Special Defence Force standing around Yusuke lying cold on the ground.
-He could still vividly recall the swirling oppressive aura that the teen had then emitted as he rose from what the Prince had thought was death.
+He could still vividly recall the swirling oppressive aura that the half-demon had then emitted as he rose from what the Prince had thought was death.

 Nothing and everything changed from that moment on.
 King Enma wanted Yusuke expelled as Koenma's Spirit Detective and dead.
 Koenma stood up to his father with words stronger than he's ever emitted aimed straight at the towering giant who was King over everything dead.
 It was a first for Koenma fighting so obstinately for something he wanted, caring little for his father's grand authority or any subsequent punishment.